speechbrain/HyperPyYAML/README.md

 This makes the use of YAML more intuitive for Python users.

-How to use Hyper YAML
+How to use HyperPyYAML
 ---------------------

-All of the listed extensions are available by loading yaml using the `load_hyperyaml` function.
+All of the listed extensions are available by loading yaml using the `load_hyperpyyaml` function.
 This function returns an object in a similar manner to pyyaml and other yaml libraries.
-Also, `load_hyperyaml` takes an optional argument, `overrides` which allows changes to any of the parameters listed in the YAML.
+Also, `load_hyperpyyaml` takes an optional argument, `overrides` which allows changes to any of the parameters listed in the YAML.
 The following example demonstrates changing the `out_channels` of the CNN layer: